Neuroscientist named to IOM

 Picciotto received her undergraduate degree in biological sciences from Stanford University in 1985, and a Ph.D. in molecular neurobiology at The Rockefeller University in New York City in 1992, where she worked in the Laboratory of Molecular and Cellular Neuroscience under Paul Greengard, Ph.D.
 She joined the Yale faculty in 1995, after completing a postdoctoral fellowship with Jean-Pierre Changeux, Ph.D., at the Institut Pasteur in Paris.

 Also vice chair for basic science research in the Department of Psychiatry and associate director of the School of Medicine’s M.D./Ph.D.
 Program, Picciotto serves on the National Advisory Council of the National Institute on Drug Abuse.
 In 2000 she was awarded the Presidential Early Career Award in Science and Engineering by President Clinton, and in 2007 she was honored with the Jacob P. Waletzky Award by the Society for Neuroscience.

 The IOM, established in 1970 by the National Academy of Sciences, is a national resource for independent, scientifically informed analyses and recommendations on issues related to human health.
 Those elected to the institute have made significant contributions to the advancement of medical science, health care and public health, and election is considered one of the highest honors in the health sciences.

-This Article was submitted by John Dent Curtis, on Monday, October 15, 2012.
+This article was submitted by John Dent Curtis on October 15, 2012.